Jihenghuang/the-talking-machines/README.md

 # The Talking Machines
-Some exercises I did while listening to [*The Talking Machines*](http://www.thetalkingmachines.com/) podcast.
+Some machine learning exercises I did.

+Behind the name: [*The Talking Machines*](http://www.thetalkingmachines.com/) podcast.